michailchionidis/gcp-ml-pipeline/README.md

 ### Detailed Instructions

-Detailed deployment instructions are provided by DataProjects.io in the project material, including how to:
+Detailed project implementation and deployment instructions are provided by DataProjects.io in the project material, including how to:

-- Build and deploy Docker images for the Cloud Functions.
+- Set up Google Cloud Platform project and services.
-- Deploy the containerized functions on Cloud Run (if needed).
+- Build the data and machine learning pipelines
-- Configure and use Cloud Scheduler to trigger the workflows.
+- Deploy and monitor the automated execution of the end-to-end project

 ## Running the Project